example42/puppet-network/README.md

         }

-* The network::interface exposes most (all?) of the network configration parameters available both on Debian and RedHat so it's extremely flexible and should adapt to any need, but you may still want to provide a custom template with:
+* The network::interface exposes, and uses in the default templates, network configuration parameters available on Debian (most), RedHat (some), Suse (some) so it's flexible, easily expandable and should adapt to any need, but you may still want to provide a custom template with:

         network::interface { 'eth0':
           enable_dhcp => true,